 Since 2009, Arizona Public Service Company (APS) has partnered with Central Consolidated School District (CCSD) and Navajo Technical University to create an innovative and unique program that benefits not only CCSD students but the entire community.

 We can all do our part to ensure that students get to and from school safely by remembering these safety tips:

-SLOW DOWN: Look for children waiting at the bus stop, walking or riding their bicycles;
+SLOW DOWN: Look for children waiting at the bus stop, walking or riding their bicycles to school;

-RED flashing lights and the extended ‘STOP’ arm means traffic (in both directions) is required to stop until the lights stop flashing and the extended ‘STOP’ arm is withdrawn;
+RED flashing lights and the extended ‘STOP’ arm means traffic (in both directions of a 2 lane roadway) is required to stop until the lights stop flashing and the extended ‘STOP’ arm is withdrawn;

 YELLOW flashing lights indicate the bus is preparing to stop;

 Use caution when coming to a bus stop.
 Children could be running out to the bus;

 Look for crossing guards and students in cross walks;